 Use the slideshow to view Furmansky's photographs.
 If viewing on a computer, clicking the image will open the slideshow in a shadow box gallery.

-Leonid Furmansky is a Texas-based architectural photographer.
+Leonid Furmansky is a Texas-based photographer.
 He is driven to document structures that represent the way we live.
 Leonid's work has been published in the New York Times, Divisare, Texas Architect, Dwell, and ArchDaily.
 Leonid spends his free time documenting rural and overcrowded cities all while experimenting with film photography.